Mb739132/SocialNetwork-API-Express-Mongoose/README.md

 ## Description:

-It's an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+A robust Express.js API for a social network web application, enabling users to share thoughts, react to friends' thoughts, and manage friend lists with MongoDB and Mongoose integration.

 ## Technology: